Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

 \subsection{Nematodes Perform Random Walks Off-Food with a Broad Range of Diffusivities Across Strains}

 In order to identify conserved and divergent aspects of motility strategies, we sampled motile behavior over a broad evolutionary range.
-We selected a phylogenetically diverse collection of soil-dwelling, non-parasitic nematodes with an increased sampling density closer to the laboratory strain \textit{C. elegans} (Figure \ref{Figure 1}A and Methods).
-To capture temporal and individual variation, we recorded the motility of up to 20 well-fed individuals per strain and each individual for 30 minutes on a food-free agar plate.
+We selected a phylogenetically diverse collection of nematodes with an increased sampling density closer to the laboratory strain \textit{C. elegans} (Figure \ref{Figure 1}A and Supplementary Information, SI).
+To sample individual variation, we recorded the motility of up to 20 well-fed individuals per strain and each individual for 30 minutes on a food-free agar plate at \SI{11.5}{\hertz} with a resolution of \SI{12.5}{\micro\metre}/px (see SI).

-To enable measurements of behavioral statistics of multiple worms simultaneously over long periods of time, we placed individual worms within a $10\times10$ mm grid surrounded by a boundary of 1\% sodium dodecyl sulfate (SDS), a detergent that \textit{C. elegans} and most other nematodes avoided.
-While many \textit{C. elegans} studies have used copper as a repellant boundary \cite{Hart2006}, we found that it did not strongly repel other nematodes (data not shown).

-We used automated image analysis techniques to identify worm outlines in each video frame (Figure \ref{Figure S-ImageProcessing}).
-We then measured the centroid position ($\vec{x}(t)$) and calculated the centroid velocity ($\vec{v}(t)$).
-There was considerable variation in the spatial extent and degree of turning visible in the trajectories both within and across strains (Figure \ref{Figure 1}A, \ref{Figure S-AllTrajectories}).
-The boundary had subtle effects on behavior, most noticeably a decrease in the extent of the trajectory on timescales beyond \SI{100}{\second}, but the statistics on shorter timescales were similar after excluding observations near the boundary (Figure \ref{Figure S-BoundaryEffects}).
+We measured the centroid position ($\vec{x}(t)$) and calculated the centroid velocity ($\vec{v}(t)$), using image analysis techniques (Figure S11 and SI).
+We chose the centroid as the measure of the worm's position because it effectively filters out most of the dynamics of the propulsive body wave.
+There was considerable variation in the spatial extent and degree of turning visible in the trajectories both within and across strains (Figure \ref{Figure 1}A, S2).